zmkfirmware/zmk/README.md

 - Display support, including displaying BLE SC auth numbers for "numeric comparison" mode if we have the screen.
 - Fix BT settings to work w/ Zephyr.
 Do we really need them?
 - Tests?
+- Update the kscan GPIO driver to use interrupts.
+  - Try disabling callbacks for the read pins temporarily when scanning, then re-enabling them.

 ## Long Term